 If you pass the required knowledge test(s), you can take the CDL skills tests.
 There are three types of general skills that will be tested: pre-trip inspection, basic vehicle control, and on-road driving.
 You must take these tests in the type of vehicle for which you wish to be licensed.
+Any vehicle that has components marked or labeled cannot be used for the Pre-Trip Inspection Test.

-Pre-Trip Vehicle Inspection.
+Pre-trip Vehicle Inspection.
 You will be tested to see if you know whether your vehicle is safe to drive.
 You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.